 While low-code development may have a steeper learning curve, it also provides additional flexibility for the developer by removing some constraints.

-Backendless’ Flutter SDK, like all Backendless SDKs, works across platforms and device types out of the box.
+The Backendless BaaS platform includes a Flutter SDK which, like all Backendless SDKs, works across platforms and device types out of the box.
 As a Flutter developer, one of your top priorities is serving the same UI and UX to all users, regardless of device type.
 You need a backend that will not hinder this goal.

 Also as a Flutter developer, getting your project built quickly, and having the ability to iterate quickly, are key.
 The less effort you have to expend bouncing between your frontend development and backend, the better.
 Backendless provides a secure, stable backend that you can practically set and forget.

 From a feature standpoint, Backendless provides everything a Flutter backend needs: